 Not all collections must be paid off to qualify for a mortgage.
 In many cases, there are multiple ways to move forward depending on balances, loan type, and overall finances.

 You don’t have to stay with the same employer for two years.
-As long as you have a stable work history in the same field, job changes are often acceptable.
+As long as you have a stable work history, job changes are often acceptable.

 These types of income can count if they’ve been earned consistently.
 With proper documentation, variable income can absolutely be used to qualify.

 FHA loans are available to both first-time and repeat buyers.
-They’re simply a loan option designed to offer flexibility with credit and down payment—not a first-time buyer program.
+They’re simply a loan option designed to offer flexibility with credit and down payment options, offering a higher debt-to-income ratio than other loan products.
+This loan, as well as most other programs, is not exclusive to first-time homebuyers.

 VA loans are streamlined and highly competitive when handled correctly.
 They often close just as smoothly as other loan types and offer excellent benefits to eligible borrowers.